 If you are a student living in Cal Housing, contact Housing to discuss how withdrawal affects your housing contract.

-The withdrawal date will appear on the administrative transcript and all courses for the semester will be removed.
+The withdrawal date will appear on the transcript and all courses for the semester will be removed.
 The reason for withdrawal is confidential and does not appear on the official transcript.

 If you submit your form before the first day of instruction for the term, your request will be processed as a cancellation.
 There will be no notation of a cancellation on your transcript.